jaemolihm/TetrahedronIntegration.jl/README.md

 * Which diagonal to cut the cube into tetrahedron
 * Modularize (e0, v0) -> (e1, ..., e8)
 * Add type for piecewise polynomial (?)
+* Functions other than gaussian (by quadrature integration?)